I LIVE IN THE WILD, THIS LOOKS WILD.

 Solutions from Japan!

 This is Buddha's heart.
 It has six outer strangles, two inner ones.
 I guess it is Japanese and if you manage to understand the relationship between time, events, causes and effects, then you have a big part of your life solved.
 That’s what people say.

-This is the #Sony #Spresense, it has six cores, two additional MCU dedicated to GNSS (Global Navigation Satellite System that supports GPS, GLONASS and some others, you will get localization data all over the world, ideally outdoors unless you add an external active/passive antenna) and sensing capabilities (I/O, Hi-resolution audio) and battery charging; If you manage to understand what it really is, then you have a lot of problems solved in your tech life.
+This is the #Sony #Spresense, it has six cores, two additional MCU dedicated to GNSS (Global Navigation Satellite System that supports GPS, GLONASS and some others, you will get localization data all over the world, ideally outdoors unless you add an external active/passive antenna) and sensing capabilities (I/O, Hi-resolution audio) and power management; If you manage to understand what it really is, then you have a lot of problems solved in your tech life.
 That's what I say.
 So, what is it exactly?